LouKordos/google-tracking-viz/README.md

 Then install the requirements needed with `python -m pip install -r requirements.txt`.
 You can do this in a `venv` if you want, but matplotlib will most likely complain about not being able to show the figure.
 When the setup is done, simply run `python tracking-viz.py -f [PATH-TO-FILE]` and the map will show up.
 There is much more data in the JSON file than what is plotted, so feel free to contribute improvements.

+...
+And yes, I know Google has this built-in :-)